 Canada and the United States enjoy the world’s largest and most comprehensive trading relationship, valued at $1.4 trillion in bilateral trade and investment.
 Each day, 400,000 people and $2.4 billion in goods and services cross the Canada-U.S. border.
-Twenty percent of Canada’s GDP comes from goods exports to the United States, while Canada is the top export destination for 35 U.S. states.
+Twenty percent of Canada’s gross domestic product comes from goods exported to the U.S., while Canada is the top export destination for 35 U.S. states.
 Beyond strong economic ties, Canada and the United States share a long history of shared values and interests.
+View resources.

 NTEA plays a pivotal role in educating decision-makers about the North American work truck industry and advocating for harmonized standards between the United States and Canada.
 Both governments have been open to hearing work truck industry interests and concerns.